 If you receive a request to have a vocational interview from your employer or its insurance company, please contact us immediately to learn what you should do and how to protect your workers’ compensation benefits.

 Protecting the rights of injured workers is what we do, all day, every day.
 Talk to us about protecting yours.
-For a free consultation — call us at 215-512-1500 or complete the brief email form located on our Contact Us page.
+For a free consultation — complete our convenient contact form.

 Reach out to our Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP today to discover your legal options.